-Fiscal 2021 Long-Term Incentive Vehicles, Mix and Grant Size.
-The fiscal 2021, fiscal 2020 and fiscal 2019 grants to each NEO were made up of 50% performance-based restricted stock units and 50% time-based restricted stock units.
-The terms of the fiscal 2021, fiscal 2020 and fiscal 2019 grants were similar.
+Fiscal 2022 Long-Term Incentive Vehicles, Mix and Grant Size.
+The fiscal 2022, fiscal 2021 and fiscal 2020 grants to each NEO were made up of 50% performance-based restricted stock units and 50% time-based restricted stock units.
+The terms of the fiscal 2022, fiscal 2021 and fiscal 2020 grants were similar.

-Based on the Compensation Committee's assessment the following reflect the fiscal 2021 long-term grant values for the NEOs.
+Based on the Compensation Committee's assessment the following reflect the fiscal 2022 long-term grant values for the NEOs.

-FISCAL 2021 LONG -TERM IN CENTIVE GRANT S
+FISCAL 2022 LONG-TERM INCENTIVE GRANTS

 TARGET GRANT VALUE AS A % OF BASE SALARY RATE % OF GRANT PERFORMANCE- BASED % OF GRANT TIME- BASED

-Robert

-Wallstrom \$1,400,004 165% 50% 50%
+Robert Wallstrom \$1,649,992 189% 50% 50%

-John Enwright 275,000 71% 50% 50%
+John Enwright 324,998 78% 50% 50%

-Daren Hull 400,004 79% 50% 50%
+Daren Hull 549,990 97% 50% 50%

-Beatrice Mac

-Cabe 324,996 83% 50% 50%
+Beatrice Mac Cabe 324,998 78% 50% 50%

-Mary Beth

-Trypus 275,000 73% 50% 50%
+Mary Beth Trypus 299,992 75% 50% 50%

-Terms of the Fiscal 2021 Time-Based RSU Grant.
+Terms of the Fiscal 2022 Time-Based RSU Grant.
 The time-based restricted stock units vest in our common shares, on a one-for-one basis in three equal annual installments on the first, second and third anniversaries of the date of grant.
 The applicable award agreement provides that the units vest immediately upon the NEO's disability (as defined in the Incentive Plan) or death or, provided the NEO remains employed through the effective date, upon a change in control (which is more specifically defined in the award agreement).
 The units will also vest upon the NEO's retirement (as defined in the Incentive Plan) on a prorated basis based on service through the retirement date.

-Terms of the Fiscal 2021 Performance-Based RSU Grant.
-The performance-based restricted stock unit grant is structured to be earned over three annual performance periods (fiscal 2021, fiscal 2022 and fiscal 2023) and for any earned units to vest in our common shares, on a one-for-one basis in a single tranche on the third anniversary of the date of grant.
+Terms of the Fiscal 2022 Performance-Based RSU Grant.
+The performance-based restricted stock unit grant is structured to be earned over three annual performance periods (fiscal 2022, fiscal 2023, and fiscal 2024) and for any earned units to vest in our common shares, on a one-for-one basis in a single tranche on the third anniversary of the date of grant.

-The performance-based restricted stock units granted in fiscal 2021 are divided into three equal tranches of one-third each of the total award and allocated to each of the three fiscal years of the Company ending with fiscal 2023, with each such fiscal year being considered a performance year.
-Each tranche of performancebased restricted stock units must be both "earned" and "vested" before it will be settled in the form of the Company's common shares.
+The performance-based restricted stock units granted in fiscal 2022 are divided into three equal tranches of one-third each of the total award and allocated to each of the three fiscal years of the Company ending with fiscal 2024, with each such fiscal year being considered a performance year.
+Each tranche of performance-based restricted stock units must be both "earned" and "vested" before it will be settled in the form of the Company's common shares.
 Each tranche of performance-based restricted stock units will be deemed earned only if the earnings per share threshold is met in the applicable fiscal year, and each will be deemed vested only if the executive is continuously employed with the Company through the third anniversary of the grant date.
-For fiscal 2021, threshold and maximum performance levels for the performancebased restricted stock units were set at 88% and 112%, respectively, of target earnings per share performance and payout levels range from 25% for threshold performance up to 200% for maximum performance.
-As a result of the COVID-19 pandemic on Company performance, the Committee remeasured the year one performance measure to be based upon Q2 to Q4 fiscal 2021 adjusted EPS.
+For fiscal 2022, threshold and maximum performance levels for the performance-based restricted stock units were set at 88% and 112%, respectively, of target earnings per share performance and payout levels range from 25% for threshold performance up to 200% for maximum performance.

-FISCAL 2021 PERFORMANCE-BASED RSU GRANT - TRANCHE ONE PERFORMANCE MEASURES
+FISCAL 2022 PERFORMANCE-BASED RSU GRANT - TRANCHE ONE PERFORMANCE MEASURES

 SHARES

 VESTING AS A

-EPS GOAL FOR PERCENTAGE
+PERCENTAGE

-PERFORMANCE Q2 TO Q4 OF OF TARGET
+PERFORMANCE EPS GOAL FOR OF TARGET

-LEVEL FISCAL 2021 GRANT
+LEVEL FISCAL 2022 GRANT

-Threshold \$0.97 per share 25%
+Threshold \$0.73 per share 25%

-Target \$1.10 per share 100%
+Target \$0.83 per share 100%

-Maximum \$1.23 per share 200%
+Maximum \$0.93 per share 200%